kirklin/gh-repo-export/README.md

 - Fetch all public repositories of a GitHub user
 - Categorize by programming language
-- Support for exporting as structured JSON data or HTML format
+- Automatically export both JSON and HTML formats
 - Generate beautiful HTML pages displaying repository information
 - Command-line support
 - Can be imported as a library into other projects